-Associate Degree for Transfer (AA-T/AS-T)
+Associate Degree for Transfer (AD-T)

-California Community Colleges are now offering Associate Degrees for Transfer (AA-T or AS-T).
+California Community Colleges are now offering Associate Degrees for Transfer (AD-T).
 The Associate in Arts for Transfer (AA-T) or the Associate in Science for Transfer (AS-T) is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.
 Students completing these degrees are guaranteed admission to a university in the CSU system with junior status, and into a similar major at a CSU campus; students are not guaranteed admission to a particular campus or major.